e-psi-lon/e-psi-lon/README.md

 - I started development with **Minecraft** datapacks and troll resources packs
 - I now mostly code in **Kotlin**, **Python** and some **HTML**/**CSS**/**JavaScript**.
 I also know **C**, **PHP**
 - Sometimes I have fun with *Brainfuck* and esolangs
-- I *want* to learn Java ☕... but I have something called ✨ *la flemme*
+- I *want* to learn Java ☕... but I have something called ✨*la flemme*✨ (and I'll learn it this year anyway in class)

 ### 📊 Some Stats